 Mark the position of the eyes and tongue patterns on the key pouch that doesn’t have a pocket on it.
-You may hand sketch by eyeballing the shape and position, or trace, or punch some tiny holes on the template to mark the position.
+You may hand sketch by eyeballing the shape and position or trace or punch some tiny holes on the template to mark the position.

 Sew around the eye and tongue with matching color thread.

-Add a key chain to the Beagle pouch to complete the key pouch.
-Insert the chain or cord through the top opening of the pouch, slip the key ring through the chain or cord to make up the keychain.
+- Add a key chain to the Beagle pouch to complete the key pouch.
+Insert the chain or cord through the top opening of the pouch, and slip the key ring through the chain or cord to make up the keychain.

-The chain I showed here is about 1.5″ long, but later I found that 2″ long will be easier to put your keys into the keyring.
+The chain I showed here is about 1.5″ long, but later, I found that 2″ long will be easier to put your keys into the keyring.